 Critical Digital Theory

-The relevance of critical theory in the digital age is linked to a continuous reflection and challenge to emerging technological and computational paradigms and their impacts on society and culture.
+The relevance of critical theory in the digital age is linked to a continuous reflection and challenge to emerging technological and computational paradigms and their impacts on society and culture (see Berry 2014).
 However, critical theory has tended to be slow to take up the challenge of digital critique, and consequently the possible need to rethink its concepts and theoretical frameworks for understanding both the changing political economy but also computational culture and meanings.
-This encourages us to think about the future of critical theory, keeping in mind that it remains crucial to recognize, as Harry Braverman observed, that “the more science is incorporated into the labour process, the less the worker understands of the process” (Braverman 1974: 17).
+This encourages us to think about the future of critical theory, keeping in mind that it remains crucial to recognise, as Harry Braverman observed, that “the more science is incorporated into the labour process, the less the worker understands of the process” (Braverman 1974: 17).
 This insight, while originally applied to industrial labour, takes on new significance in the digital age where algorithms and artificial intelligence increasingly mediate and obscure the labour process.

-One way to think about this is through the concept of “the computational turn” which Berry argues changes the way in which we can approach thinking about culture and the cultural record (Berry 2014: 3).
-The need for a computational turn in critical theory and for an urgent critique of recent approaches to digital theory and digital methods is required to provide a negative dialectic to academic work that either offers untethered speculation on the digital, or else reflects an underlying digital positivism.
-This would enable a reconstruction of critical theory by working through the contributions of digital methods, data analytics, network analysis, and other computational techniques in the examination of social and cultural phenomena.
+New critical approaches should enable a reconstruction of critical theory by working through the contributions of digital methods, data analytics, network analysis, and other computational techniques in the examination of social and cultural phenomena.
 Indeed, critical theory for digital society must grapple with the ways algorithms, artificial intelligence, and big data are reshaping power dynamics and social relations.
 This expansion necessitates engagement with related issues such as digital surveillance, algorithmic bias, and the societal impact of big data.
 For example, there has been examples in media theory where AI systems, and particularly recent LLM models, have been compared to human forms of consciousness or intelligence without sufficient care and attention to the specifics of the underlying computational, and usually statistical processes, of generative models which have no understanding of the materials they are combining (Vincent 2024).
 This often involves “blurring the concept of general intelligence with the concepts of mind or consciousness” (Golumbia 2019).
 It also tends to involve the reification of the human cognitive labour within computational systems.

-The future trajectory of critical theory is therefore likely to be characterized by a renewed and deeper return to the engagement with classical Marxist thought, reinterpreted for the digital age.
+The future trajectory of critical theory is therefore likely to be characterised by a renewed and deeper return to the engagement with classical Marxist thought, reinterpreted for the digital age.
 Marx's analysis of capitalism and its contradictions will therefore remain foundational to critical theory after the computational turn.
 Marx’s assertion that “the mode of production of material life conditions the general process of social, political and intellectual life” (Marx, 1970: 4) takes on new significance in the digital era, where the means of production increasingly include data and algorithms, increasingly mediated through artificial intelligence and intelligent agents.
 This perspective necessitates a re-evaluation of concepts such as labour, ideology, value, and class in their application to digital capitalism.

 A significant focus is therefore the analysis and critique of economic models employed by major technology corporations and their societal impact.
 This aligns with Marx's (1976: 10) observation that “the wealth of those societies in which the capitalist mode of production prevails, presents itself as 'an immense accumulation of commodities'.”
 In recent years, it is claimed that data has become a primary commodity.
 Similarly, Fuchs has argued that we need to apply Marxist categories to the new digital economy as the notion of digital labour/digital work will be crucial for understanding contemporary capitalism and its crises (Fuchs 2014, 2015; Sadowski 2020).
 Indeed, digital labour is a specific form of labour that produces digital media technologies, contents, and data and requires careful theoretical and empirical work to trace its incorporation and exploitation in and through digital technologies (Fuchs 2014, 2015).
 The increasing global connectivity facilitated by digital technologies necessitates that critical theory must connect global perspectives to local ones.

 The development of new ethical frameworks for the digital age also represents an important area of theorisation for philosophers.
 For example, Nissenbaum has argued that what people care most about is not simply restricting the flow of information but ensuring that it flows appropriately.
-This indicates the need for engagement with issues of privacy, consent, and the ethical implications of data and AI utilization but we also need to work to actualize the potential of computational approaches and digital technologies to transform the way we produce, distribute, and consume knowledge and culture (Berry 2014).
+This indicates the need for engagement with issues of privacy, consent, and the ethical implications of data and AI utilisation but we also need to work to actualise the potential of computational approaches and digital technologies to transform the way we produce, distribute, and consume knowledge and culture (Berry 2014).
 This is crucial because critically exploring the moral adequacy of ethical codes is important because of the way in which they can often be used as rationalisations to justify self-serving practices – something we have seen with the recent AI Ethics debates.

 in order … to find an analogy we must take flight into the misty realm of religion.
 There the products of the human brain appear as autonomous figures endowed with a life of their own, which enter into relations both with each other and with the human race.
 So it is in the world of commodities with the products of [one’s] hands.
 I call this the fetishism which attaches itself to the products of labour as soon as they are produced as commodities (Marx 1976: 165)